 And with that exclamation, he exhaled his last breath.

 Unlike 1950s Detroit, however, we do not know the weather temperatures or wind gusts present on the day of our Lord’s crucifixion.
 But on that day, for most citizens of Jerusalem, it must have felt like just another ordinary day.
-With the sun having risen, the hustle and bustle of daily life had surely begun.
-By mid-afternoon, as Jesus was being led through the streets, many bystanders surely witnessed Jesus’ sacred steps while going about their daily routine.
-For those who did not know Jesus, many must have thought that he was yet another criminal being led to his justified death.
-But for those who knew Jesus, for those who had placed him at the center of their lives, they knew that something extraordinary and divine was happening.
+With the sun having risen, the hustle and bustle of daily life had begun.
+By mid-afternoon, as Jesus was being led through the streets, many bystanders witnessed Jesus’ sacred steps while going about their daily routine.
+For those who did not know Jesus, they must have thought that He was yet another criminal being led to his justified death.
+But for those who knew Jesus, for those who had placed Him at the center of their lives, they knew that something extraordinary and divine was happening.

-During our Lenten journey, we have been exposed to many stories and images on our journey toward the Cross.
+During our Lenten journey, we have been exposed to many stories and images on our journey toward the Holy Cross.
 Within the Gospels, we have experienced Our Lord’s: Temptation by the devil (Mt 4:1-11); Transfiguration (Mt 17:1-9); Encounter with the Samaritan woman at the well (Jn 4:5-42); and Anointing of the blind man (Jn 9:1-41).
-Each of the stories provide us insight into what is lacking in our lives, namely that which is good and holy.
+Each of the stories provide us insight into what may be lacking in our own lives; namely, that which is good and holy.

 On Good Friday, Jesus shows us the true meaning of love.
 What should we do with a love like this?
 Should we pass it by or, like Blessed Fr.
 Solanus Casey, place it at the center of our lives?